VidyaShetty13/CKA-Certification-Course-2026/Day 12/vidya.md

       selector:
         app: nginx
       type: NodePort
     ```
 </details>

 <details>
   <summary>5.
-How to set the loadbakancer service without creating clusterIP or nodePort</summary>
+How to set the loadbalancer service without creating clusterIP or nodePort</summary>

   - to create loadbalancer without nodePort
     - You can optionally disable node port allocation for a Service of type: LoadBalancer, by setting the field spec.allocateLoadBalancerNodePorts to false
-  - to create loadbalancer without ClusterIO
+  - to create loadbalancer without ClusterIP
     - Most Cloud Providers (AWS, GCP, Azure) will fail to provision a Load Balancer if the clusterIP is set to None.
 The cloud controller manager usually expects a functional ClusterIP to build the forwarding rules.
 </details>

 <details>
   <summary>6.
 How to map a Service directly to a specific Pod IP address</summary>

   - Use headless service by explicitly specifying "None" for the cluster IP address (.spec.clusterIP)
   - For headless Services, a cluster IP is not allocated, kube-proxy does not handle these Services, and there is no load balancing or proxying done by the platform for them.
   - To define a headless Service, you make a Service with .spec.type set to ClusterIP (which is also the default for type), and you additionally set .spec.clusterIP to None.